Growth vs income funds

 Income funds

 Income funds aim to give you regular payments, which come from share dividends and interest.
-That's why income funds are mainly made up of shares in stable, established companies and bonds, which are fixed-term, loan-based products that pay out interest.
+That's why income funds are mainly invested in shares of stable, established companies and in bonds, which are fixed‑term, loan‑based products that pay out interest.

-However, when it comes to many pension funds, the aim is long-term saving for a greater retirement pot, so dividends are usually ‘accumulated’ back into your pension rather than paid out as income.
+However, the level of income you receive can fluctuate, because dividends and interest payments aren’t guaranteed and can change over time.
+When it comes to many pension funds, the aim is long-term saving for a greater retirement pot, so dividends are usually 'accumulated' back into your pension rather than paid out as income.

 Are income funds for me?